 With ties to industry and an international focus, the University of the West of Scotland is invested in the future of its students.
 As the needs of the job market continue to shift due to digitization, how does the leading institution ensure their students are career ready and have the skills that employers are looking for?

-The core mission of the UWS is to change lives, transform communities and encourage enterprise through outstanding, distinctive and progressive higher education.
+The core mission of the School of Business & Enterprise at UWS is to change lives, transform communities and encourage enterprise through outstanding, distinctive and progressive higher education.
 The problem for UWS leaders and faculty was that the pace of change due to digitization was making it difficult to keep up with developments and provide up-to-date and relevant learning content to students.